carsonoid/talk-gowest2021-go-templates/README.md

 ## Runing it Locally

-This presentation uses a custom theme and can be run locally by installing the present tool and starting it:
+This presentation uses a custom theme and helpers to enable go:embed use the included script to start it:

 ```bash
 ./run